 |Dandelions||Romaine lettuce||Beet tops|

 As a juvenile, they should eat everyday and have a balanced diet of leafy greens and insects.
 While greens should be fed everyday, insects should be fed every other day.

-In their adult stage, a Bearded Dragon should be fed 2-3 times a week.
+In their adult stage, a Bearded Dragon should be fed daily.
 This should consist of mostly crickets and lots of green vegetables like collard greens and mustard greens.

 Calcium and Vitamin D3 supplements should also be incorporated into their food to keep them healthy.
 The best time of day to feed your dragon is the morning as this allows them to digest their food in the warmest part of the day.